MaurizioFD/recsys-challenge-2020-twitter/README.md

 </p>

 ## About the challenge
-[Twitter](https://www.twitter.com) is what’s happening in the world and what people are talking about right now.
+From the Challenge website: "[Twitter](https://www.twitter.com) is what’s happening in the world and what people are talking about right now.
 On Twitter, live comes to life as conversations unfold, showing you all sides of the story.
-From breaking news and entertainment to sports, politics and everyday interests, when things happen in the world, they happen first on Twitter.
+From breaking news and entertainment to sports, politics and everyday interests, when things happen in the world, they happen first on Twitter."

-On the platform, users post and engage with (in the form of Likes, Replies, Retweets and Retweets with comments) content known as “Tweets”.
+"On the platform, users post and engage with (in the form of Likes, Replies, Retweets and Retweets with comments) content known as “Tweets”.
 This challenge aims to evaluate novel algorithms for predicting different engagement rates at a large scale, and push the state-of-the-art in recommender systems.
 Following the success and advancements in the domain of top-K recommendations, the [challenge](https://recsys-twitter.com/) aim to encourage the development of new approaches by releasing the largest